 * Focus on recruiting and managing additional volunteers for your primary host site for an additional 4-5 hours per week.

-* Hours in the Community Outreach Office coordinating projects and/or with an academic department coordinating service-learning can count as service hours.
+* Hours in the Center for Service & Social Justice coordinating projects and/or with an academic department coordinating service-learning can count as service hours.
 Typically, the SISPAs have evening office hours approximately two hours per week.

 * Recruit other students to volunteer.